Félix Díaz (politician): Biography

-Díaz escaped from Lecumberri federal prison during La decena trágica ("Ten Tragic Days"), the coup against Madero led by Díaz and General Bernardo Reyes in February 1913.
+Díaz escaped from Lecumberri federal prison on February 9, 1913, beginning La decena trágica ("Ten Tragic Days"), the coup against Madero led by Díaz and General Bernardo Reyes.
 Reyes was killed in the fighting in front of the National Palace, but Díaz retreated to the downtown military arsenal of the Ciudadela, bombarding federal targets and the civilian population.
 General Victoriano Huerta was ostensibly loyal to the Madero government, but his defense of Mexico City and offense against Díaz's forces were lackluster.
 It became clear that Huerta was now opposed to Madero and a rival to Díaz.
-The U.S. Ambassador Henry Lane Wilson brokered a settlement between Díaz and Huerta at the embassy to end the bloodshed in Mexico City, name Huerta as provisional president, but he would support Díaz's candidacy in what were anticipated to be a quick election.
+The U.S. Ambassador Henry Lane Wilson brokered a settlement between Díaz and Huerta at the embassy to end the bloodshed in Mexico City, name Huerta as provisional president, but promising to support Díaz's candidacy in what were anticipated to be a quick election.
 Díaz signed the Pact of the Embassy (Pacto de la Embajada).
-The Huerta did not honor his part of the agreement and sent Díaz to Japan as an ambassador.
-On his return Díaz was constantly harassed by Huerta causing him to go into exile to New York City and later Havana.
+Huerta did not honor his part of the agreement and sent Díaz to Japan as an ambassador.
+On his return Díaz later sent into exile to New York City and then Havana.

 He opposed Governor of Coahuila Venustiano Carranza, the head of the Constitutionalist faction, which had power in 1915 following the ouster of Huerta.
 Díaz returned to Mexico in May 1916 and became the leader of the National Reorganizing Army (Ejército Reorganizador Nacional).
 In 1917 he rebelled against Carranza's government from his base in Veracruz, issuing the Plan de Tierra Colorada.
 His new efforts were a failure and was forced to retreat to the south of Mexico, where he officially remained in arms.

 In 1920, with the ouster and death of Carranza, Díaz sought an opportunity to make peace with the new regime of the Sonoran revolutionary generals who had ousted Carranza.
 Interim President Adolfo de la Huerta allowed Díaz to leave the country and even offered him 20,000 pesos.
 De la Huerta had already come to a peace agreement with General Pancho Villa, so now with the easing of Díaz out of the country, hardliners considered De la Huerta a reactionary.
 Making peace with these two potential threats to the new regime can be seen as political pragmatism.
 Díaz went into exile once again, in New Orleans.
 In 1922, Díaz issued a manifesto against the Constitution on 1917, but again his agitation went nowhere.